 During an interim suspension, a student may be denied access to the residence halls, other University premises, and/or University activities (including classes) or privileges for which the student might otherwise be eligible, as the official imposing the suspension may determine to be appropriate

 A student shall receive, either hand-delivered or by certified mail, written notice of the interim measure(s) as well as notice of the charges, including date and location of the reported incident(s) if known; the type of hearing that will take place; the date, time and location of the hearing; and the hearing procedures that will be followed.
 The hearing will take place within 10 business days of the imposition of the interim measure(s) to review the conduct on which the interim measure(s) are based.
 In cases in which an interim suspension or other interim measure is contemplated or imposed, the accused student will be given the opportunity, prior to such measure being imposed or as soon thereafter as reasonably possible, to meet with the applicable University official to show cause why the measure should not be imposed or continued.
 The officer’s decision as to whether to impose or continue the interim measure is final and not subject to appeal.

 The University may notify parent(s) or legal guardian(s) of dependent students about the imposition of interim measures and, when applicable, of an alternative housing arrangement

-The Office of the Dean of Students notifies parents of dependent students to the extent that is allowed by the amendments to the Family Educational Rights and Privacy Act of 1974
+The Office of the Dean of Student Experience notifies parents of dependent students to the extent that is allowed by the amendments to the Family Educational Rights and Privacy Act of 1974